 - 3. Walks and walkways and their supporting structure: The following repairs of existing walks and walkways are allowed within any 12 month period without permit or inspection: - a.
-Replacement of the decking, stringers and floatation logs or other floatation material with like or better materials in a like manner. - b.
-Repair or replacement of less than fifty percent (50%) of the concrete portions of an individual concrete float with like or better materials in a like manner. - 4.
+Replacement of the decking, stringers and floatation logs or other floatation material with like or better materials in a like manner.
+Substantiating data may be required to determine compliance with this Section - b.
+Repair or replacement of less than fifty percent (50%) of the concrete portions of an individual concrete float with like or better materials in a like manner.
+Substantiating data may be required to determine compliance with this Section. - 4.
 Other work not specifically exempted from permit requirements by Title 28 but which is exempted from permit under the Specialty Codes is also exempted from the requirement for permit.

-All work exempt from permit shall be performed in compliance with the provisions of Title 28 and the Specialty Codes as applicable and shall not cause an unsafe or overloaded condition. - C. Alterations and Additions to Moorage and Marinas. - Walkways and supporting structure.
+All work exempt from permit shall be performed in compliance with the provisions of Title 28 and the Specialty Codes as applicable and shall not cause an unsafe or overloaded condition. - C. Alterations and Additions to Moorage and Marinas. - 1.
+Walkways and supporting structure.
 Any alterations or improvements within any 12 month period which involve a total of less than fifty percent (50%) of the structural components, except piling as stated in Section 28.05.020 B., may be made with like or better materials in a like manner without requiring a permit provided the alteration or improvement does not increase the area of the walkway or cause an unsafe or overloaded condition.
 Increase in the area of a walkway shall be treated as an addition and shall comply with Section 28.05.020 C.2.
 Exemption from the permit requirements of Title 28 shall not authorize any person to do work in any manner in violation of the provisions of Title 28 or any other rules or regulations of the City of Portland, the State of Oregon, or the Federal government. - 2.
 Additions shall be made in accordance with the provisions for new construction.
 Gangways and standpipes required as a result of any addition shall be provided in conjunction with such addition and shall be constructed and installed in accordance with the provisions for new construction as specified in Section 28.06.060.